rubocode/frontier.nvim/doc/design/strategy.md

 localized specialization, now programmers have to specialize in subsets of the language.
-Compatibility with multiple legacy editions (like 2011, 2014, 2017, 2020 and 2023) is now the burden of the novice and the seasoned programmer.
+Compatibility with multiple legacy editions (like 2011, 2014, 2017, 2020 and 2023) is now the burden of the the novice and the seasoned programmer.
 It is kind of sad.
-Bjarne was aided by _Herb Sutter_ of Microsoft lineage.
+_Bjarne_ was aided by _Herb Sutter_ of Microsoft lineage.

 Perhaps, this is all a result of the fact that — despite working at _Bell Labs_ — _Bjarne_ used a _Windows_ laptop